Sunday, September 30, 2012

 And God, I was happy.

 Stretching after dancing with the angel, Matisse's painting, "Harmony in Red," in a poster above me.
 In the lower right corner of the poster is a photograph of me with the original at the Hermitage Museum in St. Petersburg, Russia in March of 1992, just three months after the dissolution of the Soviet Union on the day after Christmas, 1991.
 I was in Russia with my artist friend Julia Barkley (whose paintings are featured in Stars in Your Bones).
 We were making a poet's and artist's pilgrimage of significant places.
 I had brought a small photograph of my mother as a young girl in Russia and intended to bury it at the tombstone of Tchaikovsky in the old Laura cemetery around Holy Trinity Monastery at the end of the Alexander Nevsky Prospekt.
-A few years earlier, I had seen a moving documentary about the great mother of modern Russian poetry, Anna Akhmatova, which included her funeral, illegally filmed by Andrei Voznesensky in March, 1966, in the Naval Church of St. Nicholas.
+A few years earlier, I had seen a moving documentary about the great mother of modern Russian poetry, Anna Akhmatova, which included her funeral, illegally filmed by Andrei Voznesensky in March, 1966, in the Naval Cathedral Church of St. Nicholas.
 The first thing I asked our guide when she met us at the airport was whether it would be possible for us to visit that church.
 She looked at me strangely and responded, "How did you know?
 It's the first place I'm taking you!"

 We arrived at noon during a Divine Liturgy for the Dead.
 I walked straight to the large icon of the Virgin of Kazan and lit a candle for my Russian ancestors and another one for my mother.
 Having lost track of time in our traveling, I asked Julia, "What day is this?"
 She told me that it was March 27~ which meant that it was the twentieth anniversary of my mother's funeral in the Russian Orthodox Church of St. Nicholas in Portland, Oregon, where I was baptized as an infant before my father became an Episcopalian and entered the priesthood.
 While I was hastily packing a few nights before, I suddenly got the idea of taking Mama's photo from Russia and burying it in the earth, returning her to her Holy Motherland.
 As I tucked it into my luggage I thought, "What is today's date?"
 I checked the calendar to see that it was March 23, the 20th anniversary of her death.
 When Julia and I visited the monastery with our guide she pointed out the graves of Pushkin's family members, of the writer Dostoevsky, and composers Rimsky-Korsakov and Tchaikovsky.